MoralisWeb3/unity-web3-game-kit/README.md

 	Content = "iVBORw0KGgoAAAANSUhEUgAAABgAAAAYCAYAAADgdz34AAAABHNCSVQICAgIfAhkiAAAAAlwSFlzAAAApgAAAKYB3X3"
 };

-// Multiple request can be sent via a List so define the request list.
+// Multiple requests can be sent via a List so define the request list.
 List<IpfsFileRequest> reqs = new List<IpfsFileRequest>();

 // Add requests to request list.